DagAgren/toot-relay/README.md

 and not waiting for them to finish before returning from the request handler, but this has not been implemented at the moment.

+## Configuration ##

+The service will read a few environment variables that let you make some adjustments.

+* `P12_FILENAME`: The name of the p12 file to use for the push notification certificate.
+  Defaults to `toot-relay.p12`.
+* `P12_BASE64`: Alternative, you can include the base64-encoded data for the entire p12
+  file in this variable.
+This is useful for hosting services that let you set environment variables for secret values.
+* `P12_PASSWORD`: The password for the p12 file or base64 encoded data.
+Defaults to no password.
+* `PORT`: The port to listen on.
+Defaults to `42069`.
+* `CRT_FILENAME`: The crt file to use for TLS connections.
+Defaults to `toot-relay.crt`.
+* `KEY_FILENAME`: The key file to use for TLS connections.
+Defaults to `toot-relay.key`.

 ## Receiving ##

 The client needs to implement a user notification service extension that can